VAT: imports, acquisitions and purchases from abroad

 If you import, acquire or buy goods or services from abroad you may have to pay VAT or account for it under the reverse charge procedure.

-You must tell HM Revenue and Customs (HMRC) about goods that you import, and pay any VAT and duty that is due.
+You must tell HM Revenue and Customs (HMRC) about goods that you bring into the UK, and pay any VAT and duty that is due.
 How you do this may depend on whether the goods or services are received from an EU country or not.
 You may also be able to defer, suspend, reduce or obtain relief from import VAT.

 Goods from EU countries

 If you’re registered for VAT in the UK and receive goods from other countries in the EU you’ll normally account for the VAT through your VAT return.
 You’ll need to account for the VAT at the same rate that you would have paid if you had bought them from a UK supplier.
 This VAT is known as acquisition tax and you can normally reclaim this if the acquisitions relate to VAT taxable supplies that you make.

 If you are not VAT registered and receive goods from other countries in the EU, your supplier will charge VAT at the local rate in the EU country from which the goods are supplied.
 If you‘re not already registered for VAT in the UK and buy goods worth £81,000 or more in the UK from other EU countries, please read VAT registration for further information.

 Record-keeping for acquisition tax

 You must enter the VAT details on your VAT Return.
 The time of acquisition - is normally, the earlier of: